-During our last stay, I found a couple local foodie folks who shared their recipe for Classic Cioppino with me.
-I came home and played around with it, and this is what we love.
-It is a beautiful dish, and even looks like it must have been labor-intensive to make – but surprisingly, it’s really not.
+It is a beautiful dish, and it even looks like it must be a super labor-intensive to make – but surprisingly, it’s really not.
 You’ll need just a couple hours to bring this iconic dish to the table.
 And talk about a great thing to serve at the holidays, or anytime you want something special for loved ones.

 This is now an instant classic on our home.
 Try it…you’ll love it.
 You can make the tomato base sauce the day before.
 Then just reheat and add the fish and cook until ready (about 8 minutes)!!

 Classic Cioppino (San Francisco-Style Seafood Stew)